simplex-chat/simplex-chat/docs/guide/chat-preferences.md

 ## Setting chat preferences for a specific contact

-You can individually set chat preferences for specific contacts.
+You can individually set chat preferences for a specific contact.

 #### To set chat preferences for a specific contact: